 All Medicare and Medicaid fraud audits have the potential to evolve into criminal indictments, as well as civil recovery complaints and state professional licensing complaints.
 All of these potential situations have the capability of causing you long term harm, including jail time, large fines, professional license suspension, and even revocation.
 Therefore, our team of Medicaid fraud defense attorneys work together with our licensing and health law attorneys to prevent and/or resolve subsequent matters following fraud allegations, such as licensing, credentialing, and CMS enrollment matters.

-Our Medicaid Fraud Defense Attorneys are keenly aware of the negative impact a criminal indictment will have on your career, including your license, your standing with your employer, your reputation with your peers, your continued inclusion in the Medicaid and Medicare programs, etc. We not only work to defend you against Medicaid fraud charges, but also work to limit the impact that such charges will have on the many facets that affect your career.
-Between all of our Medicaid Fraud Defense Lawyers we have defended hundreds in places like Detroit Michigan, Miami Florida, and Columbus Ohio to name a few.
+Our Medicaid Fraud Defense Attorneys are keenly aware of the negative impact a criminal indictment will have on your career, including your license, your standing with your employer, your reputation with your peers, your continued inclusion in the Medicaid and Medicare programs, etc. We not only work to defend you against Medicaid fraud charges but also work to limit the impact that such charges will have on the many facets that affect your career.
+Call us today for a free consultation with our seasoned and dedicated attorneys.
+We have defended clients nationwide and have offices in Michigan, Florida, and Ohio.